curateteaching/digitalpedagogy/keywords/access.md

 * Artifact Type: Guidelines
 * Source URL: [https://u.osu.edu/composingaccess/](https://u.osu.edu/composingaccess/)
 * Artifact Permissions: n/a
-* Copy of the Artifact:
+* Copy of the Artifact: n/a
 * Creator: Committee on Disability Issues in College Composition, and the Computers and Composition Digital Press.

 This website provides extensive advice and specific guidelines for how to "enhance accessibility at [academic] conferences," but most of what can be found here is useful information for the classroom, either for instructors wishing to improve the accessibility of their teaching methods or for students who have been assigned a presentation for class.
 The information here is not presented dogmatically; instead, the authors write, "[w]e encourage you to shop around, pick up ideas as you like, and hopefully try something new."
-The section titled "Preparing Your Presentation" covers such topics as the physical space of the presentation, designing useful handouts, sharing presentation material online, and preparing a script to be shared with others such as sign-language interpreters and audience members who might have difficulty processing auditory information.
+The section titled "Preparing Your Presentation" covers such topics as the physical space of the presentation, designing useful handouts, sharing presentation material online, and preparing a script to be shared with others such as sign-language interpreters and audience members who might have difficulty processing ory information.
 There is also a section explaining what to do "During the Presentation" and a page with links to additional information.

 ### Executive Functioning in Online Environments
 ![screenshot](images/access-executive-functioning-udl.png)